-- 1. Apply principles of statics to determine reactions & internal forces in statically determinate beams - 2.
-Understand the different types of stresses and strains developed in the member subjected to axial, bending, shear & torsional loads. - 3.
-Compute slope and deflection at various points of a beam. - 4.
-Identify, formulate, and solve static engineering problems. - 5.
-Comprehend the behaviour & properties of engineering materials.
+- 1. Apply principles of statics to analyze the reactions & internal forces in bodies subjected to static loads. - 2.
+Evaluate the different types of stresses and strains developed in the members subjected to axial, bending, shear & torsional loads. - 3.
+Compute slope and deflection at various cross-sections along a beam's length. - 4.
+Determine and compare the maximum stress and deformation in structures under gradual, sudden and impact loads. - 5.
+Determine the stability and load carrying capacity of columns with various end conditions under compressive loads. - 6.
+Conduct various tests on standard testing machines to determine the failure limits of materials under various loadings, and comprehend the behavior and properties of engineering materials.

-Module Details Hours 1 Simple stresses and strains: 06 Stress, strain, Stress-strain diagram for ductile and brittle materials, factor of safety.
+Module Details Hours 1 Simple stresses and strains: 06 / Stress, strain, Stress-strain diagram for ductile and brittle materials, ( factor of safety.
 Hooke's law, Poisson's ratio, Modulus of Elasticity, Modulus of Rigidity, Bulk Modulus.
 Interrelation between elastic constants.
 Thermal stresses and strains.
-Principal stresses and Principal planes, Mohr's circle.
-Moment of Inertia and Polar moment of Inertia.
+Principal K stresses and Principal planes, Mohr's circle.
+Moment of Inertia and P Polar moment of Inertia.
 2 Shear Force and Bending Moment in Beams: 07 Definition of bending moment and shear force, Sign conventions, Relationship between load intensity, bending moment and shear force.
-Shear force and bending moment diagrams for statically determinate beam due to concentrated load, uniformly distributed A load, uniformly varying load and couple, Point of Contraflexure.
-(Beams with Internal Hinges/Moment Release (limited to two per beam).
-3 Stresses in Beams: 07 Flexural stresses - Theory of simple bending, Assumptions, , derivation of equation of bending, neutral axis, determination of bending stresses, section modulus.
+Shear force and bending moment diagrams for statically determinate beam due to concentrated load, uniformly distributed load, uniformly varying load and couple, Point of Contraflexure.
+Beams with Internal Hinges/Moment Release (limited to two per beam).
+3 Stresses in Beams: 07

+Flexural stresses - Theory of simple bending, Assumptions, derivation of equation of bending, neutral axis, determination of bending stresses, section modulus.
 Shear stresses - Derivation of formula, shear stress distribution across various beam sections like rectangular, circular, I, T sections Direct and Bending stresses- Introduction, eccentric loading, columns with eccentric loading, Limit of eccentricity, 4 Torsion of Shafts: 06 Introduction to Torsion, Torsion formula - stresses and deformations in circular and hollow shafts, Stepped shafts, Design of shafts according to theories of failure.
 Strain Energy: Strain energy due to axial load (gradual, sudden and impact), Strain energy due to bending and torsion.
-5 Deflection of Beams: 07 Deflection of a beam: Double integration method, Maxwell's reciprocal theorems for computation of slopes and deflection in beams for point and distributed loads, derivation of formula for slope and deflection for standard cases, Area moment theorems for computation of slopes and deflections in beams - Conjugate beam method 6 Columns and Struts: 07 Concept of buckling of columns, derivation of Euler's formula for buckling load for columns with various end conditions, concept of equivalent length, limitations of Euler's formula, Rankine's formula, safe load on columns.
+5 Deflection of Beams: 07 Double integration method and its limitations.
+Macaulay's method of singularity or half-range functions to calculate slope and deflection at a cross-section along the beam's length.
+6 Columns and Struts: 07 Concept of buckling of columns, derivation of Euler's formula for buckling load for columns with various end conditions, concept of equivalent length, limitations of Euler's formula, Rankine's formula, safe load on columns.
 Thin Cylinders and Spheres: Cylinders and Spheres due to internal pressure, Cylindrical shell with hemispherical ends.